Soltan Achilova

 Gurban Soltan Achilova (Soltan Açylowa; born c.
 1949), sometimes spelled Gurbansoltan Achilova, is a Turkmenistani photojournalist.
 She was a nominee for the Martin Ennals Award for Human Rights Defenders in 2021.
 She has been reported as the only openly critical journalist in Turkmenistan.
-Her country is described as an information black hole that is only surpassed by North Korea.
+Her country is described as an "information black hole", with an evaluated political freedoms index far lower than that of North Korea.

 Personal life

 Achilova was born in 1948, 1949 or 1950.
 By 1979 she and her husband had four children and the family lived in a house they owned in Ashgabat, the capital of Turkmenistan.
 Her husband died in the 1990s.

 Career

 While Achilova was out of her house one day in March 2006, workers arrived without notice to demolish her family's home.
 The police assisted in the family's eviction and the authorities offered no compensation for their loss.
 She contacted the courts and the chief prosecutor's office, but all she found were similar cases of injustice.
 She became a journalist, using her camera to document her findings.
 She has no access at home to the internet.

 She has contributed to Chronicles of Turkmenistan, a media outlet in exile, and is a former correspondent of Radio Free Europe/Radio Liberty's Turkmen service, Azatlyk Radiosy.
 As of 2017, she was Azatlyk Radiosy's main contributor of photos and media from inside Turkmenistan.
 That year, she covered the country's preparation for the 2017 Asian Indoor and Martial Arts Games.
 In 2019, she was a contributor to the opposition website Khronika Turkmenistana (hronikatm.com), which was started in 2006.

 Achilova has been reported as the only openly critical journalist in Turkmenistan.
 She operates a web site in a country where access to the internet is restricted.
 As of 2021, she had 30,000 visits to the site.
 She reports on the human rights abuses in her country.
 She says that she has been hoping for improvement for 30 years but it does not get better.
 She says that people who campaign for human rights are watched and they are subject to not only arrest but pressure is also applied to members of their family.

 Achilova investigations and photographs contributed to an investigations by the Turkmen Helsinki Foundation for Human Rights and Human Rights Watch on housing rights violations in Ashgabat.

 She was shortlisted for the 2021 Martin Ennals Award for Human Rights Defenders together with Loujain al-Hathloul from Saudi Arabia and Yu Wensheng from China.
 That year's award was given to Yu, who was serving a four-year sentence in China.
 Achilova was the only one of the nominees who was able to address the ceremony, as she sent a pre-recorded video.
 Achilova could not attend in person because of the COVID-19 pandemic restrictions and her runner-up award was not collected.